nevillco/Reinstate/README.md

 Perhaps one of the most common beginner hurdles in the iOS world is the _massive view controller_ - UIKit heavily leans the developer towards an MVC pattern, and in reality that turns into putting everything that is neither a model nor a view inside the controller.
 There are lots of good ways to alleviate this problem, and one of those ways is to leverage __child view controllers__.

-So let's look at adding a child view controller to a particular view.
-The Apple-approved way of doing so looks like this:
+So let's look at adding a child view controller to a particular view. **Without Reinstate**:

 ```swift
 // containerView is a subview of self.view,